QuentinAndre/Website/content/post/reproducing-jcr-papers/index.md

 As an open-science enthusiast, I was honestly a bit bummed to find out that out of all the research ever published in JCR, we could "only" find 51 papers with at least one pre-registered study and open data.

 The silver lining is that things are improving.
-The first paper with at least one pre-registered sutdy with open data was published in 2019.
+The first paper with at least one pre-registered study with open data was published in 2019.
 In 2023, there were 25 such papers.
 Progress!